-For any variable X and any a posteriori proposition $B \in P(X)$ there is a proposition $A \in P(U - \{X\})$ such that A is a reason for B.
+For any variable X and any a posteriori proposition $A \in P(X)$ there is a proposition $B \in P(U - \{X\})$ such that B is a reason for A (relative to β).

 Thus the special coherence principle says that there is some inductive support for each atomic a posteriori proposition or, more simply, that no variable is independent from all others.